ownport/pyservice/README.md

  - [How to run built-in HTTP server of bottle.py as service in background](https://github.com/ownport/pyservice/tree/master/examples/bottlepy-daemon)

+## Where is it used?

+ - [pywebase](https://github.com/ownport/pywebase) Small platform for local web applications

 ### Links

  - [How do I get my program to act like a daemon?](http://www.svbug.com/documentation/comp.unix.programmer-FAQ/faq_2.html#SEC16)